gitter-badger/elm-js-experement/README.md

   }
 });
 ```
 Really simple Block.
-But how we supposed to use it everywhere? `Process.start` have special field in option called `shared`.
-You should pass init function of some Block to the `shared` field and you will be able to access the shared model everywhere.
+But how it supposed to be used everywhere? `Process.start` have special field in option called `shared`.
+You can set shared Block to the `shared` field and you will be able to access the shared model everywhere.
 How?
-In props of `init`, `View` and any `Command` you will find `shared` field which is the model of the shared block.
+In props of `init`, `View` and any `Command` you will find `shared` field which is the model of the shared Block.

 ```javascript
 import * as User from './User';